interseroh/topmenubar/README.md

         ```

    - Result of the Test case 1
-        That is the simplest way for the integration of ToMenuBar where was not changed the original html
+        This is the simplest way of integration of ToMenuBar without influencing the original html
         content (aside header).
-        As a result we have here the  problem with **invisibility of TopMenuBar**.
+        As a result there is a problem with **invisibility of TopMenuBar**.
-        The problem is the class **navbar-fixed-top** which ist located in original navigation bar
+        The problem is the class **navbar-fixed-top** which is located inside of original navigation bar

   ### Test case 2

-   This test case is presented also with the page **resources/public/bstest_1_original.html** as test case 1.
+   This test case is co-represented with the page **resources/public/bstest_1_original.html** as test case 1.

-   - Have been done 2.
+   - Test Procedure
-       Additionally to the same steps as in (#Test case 1) it should be doing one additional step more.
+       Additionally to the same steps as in (#Test case 1) we need to perform one more additional step.
        - remove class **navbar-fixed-top**
-         Here should be removed the class **navbar-fixed-top** from the attribute class of the tag **nav**.
+         We should remove the class **navbar-fixed-top** from the attribute class of the tag **nav**.

    - Result of the Test case 2
-   In this case the result is better.
-The ToMenuBar is visible on the top of page and menu bar from original page
+   In this case we achieve a better result.
+The TopMenuBar is visible on the top of page and page's original menu bar
    is located under TopMenuBar.
    The problem here is that the **TopMenuBar lost the color**, which was defined by parameter data-color.

    ### Test case 3
-   This test case is presented  with the page **resources/public/bstest_1_solution.html**.
+   This test case is represented  with the page **resources/public/bstest_1_solution.html**.
    That is possible solution of integration for TopMenuBar.

-   - Have been done 2.
+   - Test Procedure
     Additionally to the same steps as in (#Test case 1) and (#Test case 2) it should be doing one additional step more.
-      - remove Bootstrat css and JavaScript from original page.
+      - remove Bootstrap css and JavaScript from original page.
       ```html
           <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">
           <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap-theme.min.css" integrity="sha384-rHyoN1iRsVXV4nD0JutlnGaslCJuC7uwjduW9SVrLvRYooPp2bWYgmgJQIXwl/Sp" crossorigin="anonymous">